 You will need an ID when you visit the country.
 It applies to everyone except American citizens.

-You need to carry a valid passport for every single journey you have taken on this voyage.
-Only children younger than 18 are allowed into Mexico without a passport, and they must have a passport to travel.
+You must carry a valid passport for every journey you have taken on this voyage.
+Only children younger than 18 are allowed into Mexico without a passport and must have a passport to travel.
 Those traveling by sea and air require a valid passport.
-Instead of obtaining passports, you will need proof of identity and citizenship.
-A separate travel document is necessary besides a passport; The Mexico Forma Migratoria Multiple (Multiple Immigration Form).

 Also, do ensure you follow the proper regulations for traveling children.
 Ensure that their birth certificate and necessary documents are also carried.
-It is always better to ensure that you know all the changes in the country’s regulations that you plan to visit.
+It is always better to ensure you know all the changes in the country’s regulations you plan to visit.

 4. About the FMME